CHAOS2CONSOLE/FmsLogo-Games/README.md

-# FmsLogo-Games
-Video games in FmsLogo
+# Video games in FmsLogo

+### Work in progress!!!

 Welcome to Video games in FmsLogo.
 This was made for a competition held in Croatia.

+### What is Logo?
+Logo is an old programming laungage made in 1967.
+It used turtle graphics, which is the system where you have a "turtle" and you can make it move

+### What is FmsLogo?
-First of all, if you dont know what is FmsLogo, It is a programming language made by David Costanzo.
+If you dont know what is FmsLogo, It is a programming language made by David Costanzo.
 FmsLogo evolved from MSWLogo.

-Logo is a type of programming language dedicated to teaching geometry, mainly to children.
-Schools all around the world use it to teach kids geometry better and to better visualize the concepts taught to them.

 Us three, Filip (aka me), Linda and Mateo, using our knowledge in FmsLogo, made FmsLogo games.